LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 ### Step 6- Messaging activity

-1. Create a messaging activity that will launch the activity session, in this tutorial we will demonstrate a basic initialization of the LivePerson SDK in *Activity mode*  though you can also initialize it in *Fragment mode* and use different features while doing so.
+1. Create a messaging activity that will launch the activity session.
+In this tutorial, we will demonstrate a basic initialization of the LivePerson SDK in *Activity mode*, though you can also initialize it in *Fragment mode* and use different features while doing so.

 2. **Basic members:**